 The rest is on your lawyer and the insurance company.
 Therefore, do not panic and inform the respective officials about the incident as soon as possible.

 Besides, follow the proper protocol of doing it.
+Hope, now it’s clear How many hours do you have to report an accident in Alberta?

 Frequently Asked Questions